 Types of Email Marketing Strategies #1: Welcome Sequence

 A welcome sequence is a series of emails that will be sent to every new subscriber in a certain and strategic order.
-They typically consist of three to five emails spaced 1-3 days apart.
-An email sequence is designed to kick off your relationship with your subscribers when they are the warmest (right after they’ve just opted into your list).
+They can be a sequence of as little as 3 emails, or of many emails that are dripped out in a strategic sequence over a longer period of time.
+An welcome email sequence is designed to kick off your relationship with your subscribers when they are the warmest (right after they’ve just opted into your list).

-To determine its length decide on what you want to achieve with the welcome sequence and the content you will be sharing to achieve that goal.
+To determine the welcome sequence’s length decide on what you want to achieve with the it and the content you will be sharing to achieve that goal.
 The welcome sequence is the perfect time to start building a relationship with your new subscribers.

 Remember, they just opted into something you offered them so you are fresh in their mind.
 They have also just proven that they are interested in what you are offering.
 That’s what we call a warm lead.